karakays/lfcs/README.md

 #### Swap

-* Most memory is used to cache file contents to prevent going to the disk more than necessary. _Such _pages_ are never swapper out_. _dirty pages_ (file content in memory != of in disk) are flushed out to disk.
+* Most memory is used to cache file contents to prevent going to the disk more than necessary. _Such _pages_ are never swapped out_. _dirty pages_ (file content in memory != of in disk) are flushed out to disk.

 * Memory use by Linux kernel never swapped out!